shinobukawano/Ext.ux.AccordionList/README.md

 Ext.ux.AccordionList
 =======

 Accordion list with using Ext.data.TreeStore.
-You can use expand and collapse contents by header item tap.And also it can nested infinity!
+You can use expand and collapse contents by header item tap.
+And also it can nested infinity!

 about
 -----